-Whether you are a kid, a serious athlete or someone who does little or no physical work, staying hydrated is fundamental to your health.
-Water accounts for 60-70 percent of the human body as nearly all our entire body’s organ systems depend on it.
+Whether you are a kid, a serious athlete, or someone who does little or no physical work, staying hydrated is fundamental to your health.
+Water accounts for 60-70 percent of the human body, as nearly all our organ systems depend on it.
 From topping up the fluid levels in your body to facilitating normal bodily functions, drinking enough water or liquids also impacts your brain positively in several ways.
-No wonder, good hydration is one of the essential aspects of the diet.
+No wonder good hydration is one of the essential aspects of the diet.
 Though water levels in the body decrease as we age, hydration remains critical for people of all ages.
 Here are a few reasons staying hydrated is important for your health:

 What should you do to stay hydrated?

-You need to drink enough water throughout the day, especially on hot days, to stay hydrated.
+You must drink enough water throughout the day, especially on hot days, to stay hydrated.
 Also, consume enough high-water foods such as watermelon, cucumbers, cantaloupe, strawberries, skimmed milk, peaches, lettuce, oranges, etc.

 Why do we need fluids?

-Our bodies regulate our own body temperature, especially in hot weather conditions or sporting activities, by getting rid of more water via the skin (perspiration).
-This cools the body and gets the temperature stable.
-We need to be replacing the water we lose via sweat by taking lots of fluids.
+Our bodies regulate our body temperature, especially in hot weather or sporting activities, by getting rid of more water via the skin (perspiration).
+This cools the body and makes the temperature stable.
+We need to replace the water we lose via sweat by taking lots of fluids.

 Reasons we need to stay hydrated

-Good hydration keeps us healthier physically, mentally and emotionally.
-Water is so crucial to body health that if its levels drop even slightly, you will begin to feel the consequences.
-People with low levels of body fluids may experience dizziness, headaches, fatigue, nausea, dry mouth, hard, fast heartbeat, etc. If dehydration continues for a long time unaddressed, it can result in constipation, urinary tract infections and buildup of kidney stones.
-Taking enough water on a daily basis will address these issues.
+Good hydration keeps us healthier physically, mentally, and emotionally.
+Water is so crucial to body health that if its levels drop slightly, you will begin to feel the consequences.
+People with low levels of body fluids may experience dizziness, headaches, fatigue, nausea, dry mouth, hard, fast heartbeat, etc. If dehydration continues for a long time unaddressed, it can result in constipation, urinary tract infections, and build-up of kidney stones.
+Taking enough water daily will address these issues.

-If you want your memory to remain sharp and mood and motivation to remain stable and intact, stay hydrated.
-This way, you can also think well and handle problems much more easily.
+Stay hydrated if you want your memory to remain sharp and your mood and motivation to remain stable and intact.
+This way, you can think well and handle problems more easily.

 How much fluid do I need?

 As an adult, you need to drink about 1.5–2 litres of water every day.
 This is equal to about 8-10 drinks since a typical glass of water is about 200 millilitres (ml).
-For children, around 6-8 drinks a day are enough until their teenage years when they can increase.
-However, remember that factors like level of physical activity, climate and age do determine our fluid needs.
-For example, pregnant and breastfeeding moms need more fluids for the body and breastmilk.
-Athletes lose more water via sweat and need fluids regularly for replacement and older people often drink less water.
+For children, around 6-8 drinks a day are enough until their teenage years, when they can increase.
+However, remember that factors like level of physical activity, climate, and age determine our fluid needs.
+For example, pregnant and breastfeeding moms need more fluids for the body and breast milk.
+Athletes lose more water via sweat and need fluids regularly for replacement, and older people often drink less water.

-If you are in Yeppoon or Rockhampton, you are benefiting from drinking not only locally sourced spring water but also water provided by specialist bottlers.
+If you’re in Yeppoon or Rockhampton, you’re benefiting from drinking locally sourced spring water and water provided by specialist bottlers.

 We at Aussie Gold are your go-to service to get the premium-quality bottled water you need.